Multimodal In-context Learning for ASR of Low-resource Languages: Approach

 \subsection{Sample Selection Strategy}

 Selecting relevant demonstrations is important for effective text-based ICL, especially when the target language is low-resource or unseen \cite{cahyawijaya-etal-2024-llms, li25ca_interspeech}.
 We therefore include a retrieval-based sample selection module in this MICL work.
-Referring to \cite{li25ca_interspeech}, we use SONAR \cite{Duquenne:2023:sonar_arxiv}, a multilingual and multimodal embedding model, to embed the candidate samples and the target sample.
+Following \cite{li25ca_interspeech}, we use SONAR \cite{Duquenne:2023:sonar_arxiv}, a multilingual and multimodal embedding model, to embed the candidate samples and the predicted transcript of target sample.
 We rank candidates samples by calculating cosine similarity to the target in the SONAR embedding space and select the top-$N$ samples as the in-context demonstrations.
 More details are provided in Appendix \ref{sec:app_sample_selection}.